Roche/pyreadstat/README.md

 is because the empty string is a valid character value in SPSS and pyreadstat preserves that property.
 You can convert empty strings to nan very easily with pandas.

+For SPSS por files,

+# SAS

+In SAS the user can assign values from .A to .Z and ._ as missing values.
+As in SPSS, those are normally translated to NaN.
+However, using user_missing=True with read_sas7bdat will produce values from A to Z and _.
+In addition a variable missing_user_values will appear in the metadata object, being a list with those values that are user defined missing values.

+At the moment of writing these lines, this is not working for all sas7bdat files: it seems to be working for files produced on windows but not for files produced on unix, even files without user defined missing values will throw errors.

+Empty strings are still transtaled as empty strings and not as NaN.

-For SPSS por files, and SAS and STATA files, user defined missing values are currently not supported.
+User defined missing values are currently not supported for file types other than sas7bdat, at the moment.

 ## Other options